Read the Opioid Safety Alliance’s joint op-ed with member organization NCPDP in The Hill, "A 21-st Century Solution to the Opioid Crisis," HERE.

-The Opioid Safety Alliance, a Health IT Now initiative, is a coalition of prescribers, dispensers, manufacturers, professional societies, and patients that advocate for the use of technology to fight illegitimate opioid use, abuse, and addiction.
+The Opioid Safety Alliance is a coalition of prescribers, dispensers, manufacturers, professional societies, and patients that advocate for the use of technology to fight illegitimate opioid use, abuse, and addiction.

 We support actionable legislative and regulatory policy solutions to address the opioid crisis by arming healthcare professionals and their patients with real-time information about potential medication overuse and abuse, as well as modern strategies for treating addiction.

 1. Enact a Prescription Safety Alert System.
 The Prescription Safety Alert System, based on National Council for Prescription Drug Programs (NCPDP) standards, would serve as a facilitator; ensuring that information flowing to providers, pharmacists and state databases is easily-accessible, secure, and available real- time – even when a patient attempts to fill a prescription across state lines.
 Clinicians will be able to use this information to get those who need help the help they need.

 See a more detailed explanation of the Prescription Safety Alert System here.

 Read NCPDP's "Recommendations for an Integrated, Interoperable Solution to Ensure Patient Safe Use of Controlled Substances" here.